 To conclude, let’s answer two often-asked weighted blanket questions.

-How Do You Put A Weighted Blanket On An Autistic Child?
+How Do You Introduce A Weighted Blanket To An Autistic Child?

 When using a weighted blanket for autistic children (or adults) for the first time, gradually ease in this new feeling, over a few days.
 Gently drape the blanket over your child’s lower limbs and slowly pull it up to cover the upper-body.
 Be sure to introduce resting under weight when your child is calm.

 The best weighted blanket for autism one that provides the most calming effects for your child and helps improve sleep quality over time.
 Some children with autism need more support getting used to new things.
 Weighted blankets work differently than a typical blanket through their added weight, which helps with deep pressure stimulation.

 This additional stimulation from the deep touch pressure of the weighted blanket can be new to your child.
 We recommend introducing the weighted blanket gradually for your child as it may take some time to cozy up under the weight.

 5 Great Tips On How To Improve Sleep for Children with Autism